kalemena/node-red-contrib-feedparser-ext/README.md

 -------

 * Add Input parameter: allows to trigger externaly, and allows dynamic configuration
-* Remove internal timer and matching option: lets input to trigger fetch, with allowing to variabilise the timers.
+* Remove internal timer and matching option: this lets input node to trigger fetch, which enables use case like scheduling instead of fixed poll interval.
 * Fix the never cleaned-up *seen* variable: the json object used internally to flag seen article was growing indefinitly with accumulating days of article in memory
-* Allows to customize url* of RSS feed by parameter *payload*
+* Allows to customize *url* of RSS feed by parameter *payload*